ecsyjs/ecsy/site/docs/manual/Architecture.md

 world = new World();
 ```

-The `World` constructor accept an option object with the following parameters:
+The `World` constructor accepts an option object with the following parameters:
 - ***entityClass***: Provide the base class for entities that implements or extends `Entity`.
 - ***entityPoolSize***: Define the initial entity pool size for entities.
 It can help to avoid GC during execution if the application keep extending the pool dynamically at execution time.